lopezmontes/GenoMus/specs/GenoMus_specifications.md

 - **eligible functions**: Set of functions that determine which ones can be chosen during the genotype generation process.
 Somehow, this set can characterize a composer or a style.
 - **genotype seed**: Number used to initialize the pseudorandom number generator before the genotype generation process starts.
 It allows repeatable results.
 Ultimately, a genotype can be identified only by this number, since it determines the entire decision tree that generates it.
 - **phenotype seed**: Number used to initialize the pseudorandom number generator before the genotype evaluation process starts, which allows producing repeatable phenotypes.
 When a genotype includes random processes, many different phenotypes from the same genotype can arise.
 In this case, each different result can be indentified with a phenotype seed.
 So, given specific initial conditions, a single specimen can be identified only by two integers: genotype and phenotype seeds.
+- **harmony vector**: Series of values ​​that characterize a harmony by specifying tonal center, pitch class set and other features.

 ---------
 ## Anatomy of a genotype function